THIS UNIT

 What's the Story?

-Lesson Plan, Teacher Guide, Primary Sources Used Downloadable/editable versions of this lesson plan, including a step-by-step guide through the lesson.
-When applicable, a list of primary sources used in the lesson is also included.
-Slideshow This ready-to-use classroom slideshow contains the warm-up exercise, the daily objective, the “We will / I will” statements, and the essential question for the lesson.
-It guides the class through the assignment providing larger versions of images, visual representations of the directions, and supports for reading and answering questions including sentence stems for in-class responses.
-It concludes with the exit ticket.
-Warm-up and Exit Ticket In this printable warm-up / bell-ringer activity, students will predict the cause-and-effect relationship between three events that will be covered in the day’s lesson.
-In this exit ticket, students will answer a multiple-choice question identifying the most accurate summary of the defining characteristics of the Spanish Colonial Era.
-The Warm-up and Exit Ticket document includes two warm-ups on the front of the page and two exit tickets on the back of the page.
-This formatting reduces the number of copies needed, as teachers will cut each printed page in half.
-Each student will receive a half-page with the warm-up on the front and the exit ticet on the back.
-Grade Level Work In this printable assignment, students will read seven short passages related to significant events of the Spanish Colonial Era.
-They will identify and write two-to-three key components of each event and choose from options provided for the most accurate description of the significance of each topic.
-Students write a short-constructed response detailing two significant changes that occurred as a result of events of the era in the “Significance of the Spanish Colonial Era” Segment.
-Students then answer comprehension questions based on a primary source excerpt and new item types for the 8th grade social studies STAAR test including Hot Spot and Short Constructed Response.
-Foundation Work In this printable assignment, students will read seven short passages related to significant events of the Spanish Colonial Era.
-Key information appears in bold for reading supports.
-They will identify two significant components of each event from three possible options.
-The significance of each event is provided.
-Students identify 4 out of 6 significant changes brought about during the Spanish Colonial Era from a list.
-Students then answer comprehension questions based on a primary source excerpt and new item types for the 8th grade social studies STAAR test including Hot Spot and Short Constructed Response.
-Supports included eliminated answer choices and less writing.
-Advanced Work In this printable assignment, students will read seven short passages related to significant events of the Spanish Colonial Era.
-Advanced readings contain more challenging vocabulary and phrasing.
-They will identify and write two-to-three key components of each event and summarize the significance of each event.
-Students write a short-constructed response detailing three significant changes that occurred as a result of events of the era in the “Significance of the Spanish Colonial Era” Segment.
-Students then answer comprehension questions based on a primary source excerpt and new item types for the 8th grade social studies STAAR test including Hot Spot,Multiselect, and Short Constructed Response.
-Grade Level Readings This printable material includes 7 short reading passages at grade level that present a chronological view of significant events of the Spanish Colonial Era.
-Foundations Readings This printable material includes 7 grade level readings that present a chronological view of significant events of the Spanish Colonial Era.
-Foundations readings include significant information in bold as reading supports.
-Advanced Readings This printable material includes 7 readings that present a chronological view of significant events of the Spanish Colonial Era.
-Advanced readings contain more challenging vocabulary and phrasing.
+Robert La Salle Comanche Apache Caddo Friars Soldiers Father Miguel Hidalgo American Filibusters Tejanos Great Plains Coastal Plains San Antonio Louisiana Territory Missions Presidios Caste System Comancheria Silver mines Louisiana Purchase 1803 Battle of Medina 1813 War for Mexican Independence 1810 - 1821 Territorial Conflict Assimilation Buffer zone Lesson Plan, Teacher Guide, Primary Sources Used Downloadable/editable versions lesson plan, including step-by-step guide lesson.
+When applicable, list primary sources used lesson also included.
+Slideshow This ready-to-use classroom slideshow contains warm-up exercise, daily objective, "We will / I will" statements, essential question lesson.
+It guides class assignment providing larger versions images, visual representations directions, supports reading answering questions including sentence stems in-class responses.
+It concludes exit ticket.
+Warm-up Exit Ticket In printable warm-up / bell-ringer activity, students will predict cause-and-effect relationship three events will covered day's lesson.
+In exit ticket, students will answer multiple-choice question identifying accurate summary defining characteristics Spanish Colonial Era.
+The Warm-up Exit Ticket document includes two warm-ups front page two exit tickets back page.
+This formatting reduces number copies needed, teachers will cut printed page half.
+Each student will receive half-page warm-up front exit ticet back.
+Grade Level Work In printable assignment, students will read seven short passages related significant events Spanish Colonial Era.
+They will identify write two-to-three key components event choose options provided accurate description significance topic.
+Students write short-constructed response detailing two significant changes occurred result events era "Significance Spanish Colonial Era" Segment.
+Students answer comprehension questions based primary source excerpt new item types 8th grade social studies STAAR test including Hot Spot Short Constructed Response.
+Foundation Work In printable assignment, students will read seven short passages related significant events Spanish Colonial Era.
+Key information appears bold reading supports.
+They will identify two significant components event three possible options.
+The significance event provided.
+Students identify 4 6 significant changes brought Spanish Colonial Era list.
+Students answer comprehension questions based primary source excerpt new item types 8th grade social studies STAAR test including Hot Spot Short Constructed Response.
+Supports included eliminated answer choices less writing.
+Advanced Work In printable assignment, students will read seven short passages related significant events Spanish Colonial Era.
+Advanced readings contain challenging vocabulary phrasing.
+They will identify write two-to-three key components event summarize significance event.
+Students write short-constructed response detailing three significant changes occurred result events era "Significance Spanish Colonial Era" Segment.
+Students answer comprehension questions based primary source excerpt new item types 8th grade social studies STAAR test including Hot Spot,Multiselect, Short Constructed Response.
+Grade Level Readings This printable material includes 7 short reading passages grade level present chronological view significant events Spanish Colonial Era.
+Foundations Readings This printable material includes 7 grade level readings present chronological view significant events Spanish Colonial Era.
+Foundations readings include significant information bold reading supports.
+Advanced Readings This printable material includes 7 readings present chronological view significant events Spanish Colonial Era.
+Advanced readings contain challenging vocabulary phrasing.

 Unit Plan # 4 45-60 min none 710A 720B 720C 722A